Transgender rights in the Republic of Ireland

 A citizen of Ireland is legally permitted to change the designation of their gender on government documents through self-determination.
 In 2015, Ireland was the fourth state in the world to permit such alterations to government documents.
 By May 2017, 230 people had been granted gender recognition certificates under the law.
 Section 16 of the Act entitles the holder of a gender recognition certificate to apply to have the certificate amended if there is a clerical error or an error of fact in the content of the certificate.
 Two such corrections have been made since commencement of the Act.

+There are currently no laws to recognize non-binary gender.

 History

 In 2002, Lydia Foy applied to the High Court to change her gender on her birth certification.
 The application was rejected on the ground that the birth certificate was deemed to be a historical document.
 Foy took new proceedings to the High Court relying on the decisions of the European Court of Human Rights in the Goodwin and "I" cases.
 Her application was heard between 17 and 26 April 2007.
 Judgment was given on 19 October 2007.
 The Judge held that the Irish State had failed to respect Foy's rights under Article 8 of the European Convention on Human Rights by not providing any mechanism for her to obtain a new birth certificate designating her gender as female.
 He indicated that he would grant a declaration that Irish law in this area was incompatible with the Convention.
 He also said he would have found her right to marry under Article 12 of the Convention had been infringed as well if that had been relevant.
 On 14 February 2008, the Judge granted a declaration that sections of the Civil Registration Act 2004 were incompatible with Article 8 of the Convention.
 This was the first declaration of incompatibility made under the European Convention on Human Rights Act passed in 2003.

 The Government of Ireland initially appealed the court's decision but dropped its appeal.
 The Government set up an advisory group of civil servants to make recommendations for new legislation.
 The advisory group's report was published in July 2011, There was some controversy over some of its recommendations, notably that married transgender persons would have to divorce before they could be recognised in their new gender.
 At the launch of the report, the Minister responsible stated that the Government would introduce gender recognition legislation as soon as possible.